-Use Case Title Large-scale Deep Learning Vertical (area) Machine Learning/AI Author/Company/Email iversity / acoates@cs.stanford.edu Actors/Stakeholders Machine learning researche ers and practitioners faced with large quantities of data and their roles and and complex prediction tas ks.
-Supports state-of-the-art development in computer responsibilities vision as in automatic car d riving, speech recognition, and natural language processing in both academi c and industry systems.
-Goals Increase the size of dataset s and models that can be tackled with deep learning algorithms.
-Large models (e e.g., neural networks with more neurons and connections) combined with large datase ts are increasingly the top performers in benchmark tasks for vision, speech, and NLP.
-Use Case Description A research scientist or mach nine learning practitioner wants to train a deep neural network from a large (>>1T B) corpus of data (typically imagery, video, audio, or text).
-Such training procedures of ten require customization of the neural network architecture, learning criter ia, and dataset preprocessing.
-In addition to the computational expense der nanded by the learning algorithms, the need for rapid prototyping and ease of dev velopment is extremely high.
+Use Case Title Large-scale Deep Learning Vertical (area) Machine Learning/ artificial intelligence Author/Company/Email Adam Coates / Stanford University / acoates@cs.stanford.edu Actors/Stakeholders Machine learning researchers and practitioners faced with large quantities of data and their roles and ks.
+Supports state-of-the-art development in computer responsibilities riving, speech recognition, and natural language processing in both academi Goals s and models that can be tackled with deep learning e.g., neural networks with more neurons and connections) combined with large datasets are increasingly the top performers in benchmark tasks for vision, speech, and NLP.
+Use Case Description nine learning practitioner wants to train a deep neural B) corpus of data (typically imagery, video, audio, or text). ten require customization of the neural network ia, and dataset preprocessing.
+In addition to the nanded by the learning algorithms, the need for rapid • velopment is extremely high.
 Current Compute(System) GPU cluster with high-speed interconnects (e.g., Solutions Infiniband, 40gE) Storage 100TB Lustre filesystem Networking Infiniband within HPC cluster; 1G ethernet to outside infrastructure (e.g., Web, Lustre).
 Software In-house GPU kernels and MPI-based communication developed by Stanford CS.
 C++/Python source.
 Big Data Data Source Centralized filesystem with a single large training Characteristics (distributed/centralized) dataset.
 Dataset may be updated with new training examples as they become available.
 Volume (size) Current datasets typically 1 TB to 10 TB.
 With increases in computation that enable much larger models, datasets of 100TB or more may be necessary in order to exploit the representational power of the larger models.
 Training a self-driving car could take 100 million images.
 Velocity Much faster than real-time processing is required. (e.g. real time) Current computer vision applications involve processing hundreds of image frames per second in order to ensure reasonable training times.
 For demanding applications (e.g., autonomous driving) we envision the need to process many thousand high-resolution (6 megapixels or more) images per second.
 Variety Individual applications may involve a wide variety of (multiple datasets, data.
-Current research involves neural networks that mashup) actively learn from heterogeneous tasks (e.g., learning to perform tagging, chunking and parsing for text, or learning to read lips from combinations of video and audio).
+Current research involves neural networks that (multiple datasets, mashup) actively learn from heterogeneous tasks (e.g., learning to masnup) perform tagging, chunking and parsing for text, or learning to read lips from combinations of video and audio).
 Variability (rate of Low variability.
 Most data is streamed in at a consistent change) pace from a shared source.
-Due to high computational requirements, server loads can introduce burstiness into data transfers.
+Due to high computational change) requirements, server loads can introduce burstiness into data transfers.